-On October 9, 2014, Betty West ("petitioner") filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq., [the "Vaccine Act"].
-Petitioner alleged that she suffered from Guillain-Barré syndrome (GBS) as a result of an influenza (flu) vaccine she received on October 5, 2013.
-Petition at 1, 13-14.
-On July 23, 2015, the undersigned issued a decision awarding compensation to petitioner based on the parties' stipulation.
+On April 16, 2015, petitioner filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq., (the "Vaccine Act" or "Program").
+Petitioner alleged that as a result of an influenza vaccination on November 1, 2013, she suffered a shoulder injury related to vaccine administration ("SIRVA").
+On September 14, 2015, the undersigned issued a decision awarding compensation to petitioner based on respondent's proffer.

-On October 2, 2015, the parties filed a Stipulation of Fact Concerning Attorneys' Fees and Costs.
-According to the stipulation, the parties stipulate to an award to petitioner of attorneys' fees and costs in the amount of \$13,969.80.
-In accordance with
+On November 9, 2015, the parties filed a Stipulation of Fact Concerning Attorneys' Fees and Costs.
+According to the stipulation, the parties stipulate to an

-&lt;sup>1 Because this unpublished decision contains a reasoned explanation for the action in this case, I intend to post this decision on the United States Court of Federal Claims' website, in accordance with the E-Government Act of 2002, Pub.
+Because this unpublished decision contains a reasoned explanation for the action in this case, the undersigned intends to post it on the United States Court of Federal Claims' website, in accordance with the E-Government Act of 2002, Pub.
 L. No. 107-347, § 205, 116 Stat.
 2899, 2913 (codified as amended at 44 U.S.C. § 3501 note (2006)).
-In accordance with Vaccine Rule 18(b), petitioners have 14 days to identify and move to redact medical or other information, the disclosure of which would constitute an unwarranted invasion of privacy.
-If, upon review, I agree that the identified material fits within this definition, I will redact such material from public access.
+In accordance with Vaccine Rule 18(b), petitioner has 14 days to identify and move to redact medical or other information, the disclosure of which would constitute an unwarranted invasion of privacy.
+If, upon review, the undersigned agrees that the identified material fits within this definition, the undersigned will redact such material from public access.